eweviwo/central/CONTRIBUTING.md

 # Understanding the BAG

 BAG stands for Big Architecture Graphic in our community development.
 It is a single visual that shows how the different sections of the project come together.
-The BAG defines the contribution constructs of the work of this community.
-The file is hosted on [Figma]() but has its dedicated repoitory [here]().
-It is open to change so anyone can raise an issue or PR about it.
+We encourage contributors to understand this repo and the Changelog first before moving to other parts.
+One can access the BAG repo through [here](https://github.com/eweviwo/BAG).

 # Mobile App Development